-- 1. Select the coil to force ON or OFF. - 2.
-Select Debug Force ON (or Force OFF) from the menu bar.
+- 1. Select the coil to force ON or OFF. - Select Debug Force OFF from the menu bar.
 The selected coil will be forced ON or OFF.

 Information Select Debug - Disable Force from the menu bar to cancel forced ON or forced OFF status.